xkronusx/friendbox/README.md

 sudo friendbox
 ```

 Every launch automatically pulls the latest files from GitHub before opening the menu.
 If GitHub is unreachable, it falls back to the local copy silently.
+Auto-update only runs after Full Install (option 1) has been completed — on a fresh machine it is skipped.

 ### 3. Run Full Install